dpep/berater_rb/README.md

 end

-# RateLimiter

-Berater(:key, :rate, 2, :second) do |lock|
+Berater(:key, :rate, 2, :second) do
-  # do work while holding a lock
+  # do work, twice per second with a rate limiter
 end

-## instantiation mode
-limiter = Berater.new(:key, :rate, 2, :second)

-limiter.limit do |lock|
-  # do the thing
+Berater(:key, :concurrency, 1) do
+  # or one at a time with a concurrency limiter
 end

-limiter.limit do
-  # do another thing
-end

-begin
-  limiter.limit { puts "can't do this thing yet" }
-rescue Berater::Overloaded
-  # it explodes
-end

-# Concurrency

-Berater(:key, :concurrency, 1) do |lock|
-  # do work while holding a lock
-end

-## instantiation mode

-limiter = Berater.new(:key, :concurrency, 1)

-3.times do
-  limiter.limit { puts 'do work serially' }
-end

-lock = limiter.limit
-# hold lock without a block

-# if more work is attempted...
-begin
-  limiter.limit { "won't work" }
-rescue Berater::Overloaded
-  # it will explode
-end

-# release the lock when the work is done
-lock.release

 ```

 #### rspec
 Berater has a few tools to make testing easier.  rspec matchers, automatic flushing of Redis between examples, and a test mode to force your desired behavior and avoid redis altogether.
 The [Timecop](https://github.com/travisjeffery/timecop) gem is recommended.